 Information obtained by Revenue is considered a public record by law, and it must be disclosed upon request unless specifically

 In general, Revenue uses physical, electronic, and procedural safeguards to protect personal, business, and confidential information.

 Specifically, Revenue has taken steps to safeguard the integrity of its communications and computing infrastructure, including but not limited to authentication, monitoring, auditing, and encryption.
 Security measures have been integrated into the design, implementation and day-to-day practices of the entire Revenue operating environment as part of its continuing commitment to safeguard information resources.

-To ensure data confidentiality and integrity, all information transmitted over the Internet is encrypted using the 128-bit Secure Sockets Layer (SSL) protocol from Verisign® and Network Solutions® Certificate Authorities.
+To ensure data confidentiality and integrity, all information transmitted over the Internet is encrypted using the 128-bit Secure Sockets Layer (SSL) protocol from Verisign® and Sectigo® Certificate Authorities.

 Your privacy is important to the Department of Revenue.
 Access to personal information about you is limited to individuals authorized by law to have access to that information.

 Personal information is information that is readily identifiable to a specific individual.
 Examples of personal information include:

 - Driver license numbers or other similar numbers issued on a government document that could be used to verify identity

 - Financial account numbers and credit card numbers